 We conclude that the effects of Notice and Access are driven by available voting methods, not information materials.
 This finding has several implications.
-First, it shows that the decision to participate is quite cost-sensitive-affected retail shareholders see their turnout drop by as much as 45 percentage points.
-Second, Bach and Metzger (2019) and Babenko, Choi, and Sen (2019) have recently documented how management is able to win close votes by changing retail participation via the way information is delivered to retail investors.
+First, it shows that the decision to participate is quite cost-sensitive-affected retail shareholders drop their turnout by as much as 45 percentage points.
+Second, Bach and Metzger (2019) and Babenko, Choi, and Sen (2019) have recently documented how management wins close votes, potentially by changing retail participation via the way information is delivered to retail investors.
 Our evidence suggests that it is not the information material per se that shapes participation but rather the access to the voter's preferred voting method.
-Third, this result appears consistent with Column (6) of Panel B in Table 6, which suggests that turnout rates are highly correlated with age.
-This evidence has implications for research on political voting studying how electors' demographics, including age, digital access and literacy, impact their decision to participate and vote (Serdült et al. (2015), Germann and Serdült (2017), Goodman et al. (2018)).
+Third, this evidence has implications for research on political voting studying how electors' demographics, including age, digital access and literacy, impact their decision to participate and vote (Serdült et al. (2015), Germann and Serdült (2017), Goodman et al. (2018)).
 Finally, the evidence in this section suggests that increasing turnout does not require eliminating Notice and Access, but rather modifying it to improve voting access.